Funding pathways

 Fort Mandan, KNRI NHS, LCNHP, Cape Disappointment SP, others

-GAOA doesn't fund L&C 360 directly, but every iconic destination on the program — Knife River Indian Villages NHS, Lewis & Clark NHP at Fort Clatsop, Cape Disappointment SP — is a GAOA beneficiary.
-The corridor capture makes that public-lands investment legible to the visitors it was built for.
+GAOA doesn't fund the corridor documentation directly, but every iconic destination on the program — Knife River Indian Villages NHS, Lewis & Clark NHP at Fort Clatsop, Cape Disappointment SP — is a GAOA beneficiary.
+The corridor documentation makes that public-lands investment legible to the visitors it was built for.

 The legal hook